 App4SHM simply checks if a bridge has gone ‘out of tune’.
 For that, it uses the accelerometers installed on the mobile phone to measure the accelerations of the bridge under normal operational conditions.
 The vibration frequencies of the bridge are extracted from the acceleration time series and compared with those measured some time ago to see if the changes suggest damage.

 Transient changes are probably not indication of damage (perhaps the measurements were made at a rush hour and the mass of the traffic influenced the vibration of the bridge), but sustained and significant changes should be an alarm signal and motivate a detailed inspection of the bridge.

 Do you want to know current state condition of your structure?
 Just place the smartphone on it, record an acceleration time series, and after few seconds you should be able to pick the natural frequencies.
 Is the structure damaged?
 After building a reference data set with multiple observations, you should be able to compare a new observation with past ones and raise a flag about the structure condition!

 App4SHM is composed of two software components: a mobile application and a computational platform hosted by a remote server.
-The mobile application is developed in Kotlin and is compatible with devices running Android 5 operating system (or higher).
+The mobile application is developed in Flutter and is compatible with both iOS and Android devices.
+The devices must be running at least iOS 11 or Android 5.
 It implements a navigation mechanism with four tabs corresponding to the four steps in the damage detection process:

 App4SHM can be potentially applied to any kind of civil structure that vibrates significantly under operational and environmental conditions.
 It has been tested on data sets from two real-world bridges under operational and environmental variability in Brazil, showing promising results in terms of feature extraction and damage detection.